abibabe0206/TAAWeekendProject/README.md

  The project is made of **Four parts**:
  * The Back end section ([Java -Spring Boot, and JAP](https://www.javainuse.com/spring/boot-jwt-mysql)).
  * The Front end section ([Angular 8](https://angular.io)).
- * The database in phpAdmin running on [Docker](https://blog.thenets.org/how-to-install-mysql-and-phpmyadmin-with-docker/).
+ * The database in phpMyAdmin (MySQL database) running on [Docker](https://blog.thenets.org/how-to-install-mysql-and-phpmyadmin-with-docker/).
  * The Swagger section [Swagger](http://localhost:9002/swagger-ui.html#/), used in viewing all the application API.
 This can only be seen once the application is running.

 ## Installation